Garden Club of Lake Zurich

 Picture

 The Club will offer hundreds of member- grown perennials and annuals, woodland plants, saplings, vegetable seedlings, natives, groundcovers, houseplants, herbs, and garden decor.
-Plant sale is Saturday, May 21, 8:30 am - noon at the Ela Area Public Library (275 Mohawk Trail (Corner of Rt.
+Plant sale is Saturday, May 16th, 8:30 am - noon at the Ela Area Public Library (275 Mohawk Trail (Corner of Rt.
 22 and Old Rand Rd)) in Lake Zurich.
-Plants are placed in sterilized soil to deter spread of invasive species (ie... jumping worms).
 Come early as plants go quickly.
 Get expert advise from our master gardeners and other members of the Garden Club.
-Looking forward to seeing you there.
 RAIN OR SHINE!
 Cash/check/credit card.

 Picture